Time is no ally as Dems strain to finish Biden’s $2T bill

 And Democrats’ marathon talks over the measure are giving Republicans time to use the country’s bout with rising inflation, which is showing no signs of going away, as one of their chief weapons against it.
 The GOP argues that the $2 trillion bill would push prices higher by incentivizing a shift to cleaner fuels, and flushing more cash into an already overheated economy.

-Democrats say the package’s spending and tax credits for health services, child care and education will help families with tight household budgets cope with inflation.
+Democrats say the package’s spending and tax credits for health services, child care and education will help families with tight budgets cope with inflation.
 But the GOP is using rising gasoline and home heating costs, which many voters encounter daily, to help make their argument.
 Republicans think Federal Reserve Chairman Jerome Powell’s testimony to Congress that inflation no longer seems due to “transitory” causes like the pandemic shows their argument will have political staying power.

 “Time is definitely on the side that doesn’t want this to pass,” Sen. Roy Blunt, R-Mo., a member of the Senate GOP leadership, said this week.